zuri-lang/zurilang.org/src/standard/hash.md

 #### snefru(str)

-Returns the snefru cyrptographic hash of the given string or bytes.
+Returns the Snefru cryptographic hash of the given string or bytes.

 ##### Parameters